Guided Tours of Irish Sites and Monuments.

 W. Y Evans Wentz, The Fairy Faith in Celtic Countries, 1911.

 Welcome to the Father Michael O'Flanagan History and Heritage Guided Tours page.
 I have worked for many years as a step-on guide, bringing groups and individuals on tours around the beautiful County Sligo region.
 I am a Fáilte Ireland approved guide with 25 years experience of leading tours.
 I am also a traditional musician and love to include musical interludes on my tours.
-Having taken up the fiddle twenty years ago, I now play fiddle, banjo and uillann pipes.
+Having taken up the fiddle twenty years ago, I now also play banjo and uillann pipes.

 Planxty Irwin, a Composition by Turlough O’Carolan.
 Gaelic wire-strung harp duet.
 Arranged by Meg Byrne.

 Both myself and my wife Meg, who is an accomplished traditional musician and harper in the Gaelic Medieval style, and a Fáilte Ireland approved guide, give house concerts and recitals where we play and explain the history and folklore of Irish traditional music.
-Click to visit Meg's Tours page and her Youtube channel.
+Click to visit Meg's page and her Youtube channel.

 To whom it may concern,